myrrlyn/apocrypha.es/priv/archive/1z9pru.md

 because your innermost self is exposed to the rigours of the ocean.

 This is an imperfect metaphor for the Protonymic/Neonymic.
-The Neonymic is the shell of the et’ada, keeping them safe and cohesive in hostile environments.
+The Neonymic is the shell of the et’Ada, keeping them safe and cohesive in hostile environments.
 The Protonymic lies under the shell, soft, vulnerable, delicious.

 So we are now all clear on my basic and imperfect understanding of these